December 7, 2018

 The designations employed and the presentation of material throughout this publication do not imply the expression of any opinion whatsoever on the part of UNESCO concerning the legal status of any country, territory, city or area or of its authorities, or concerning the delimitation of its frontiers or boundaries.
 The ideas and opinions expressed in this publication are those of the authors; they are not necessarily those of UNESCO and do not commit the Organization.

-Mihelcic, J.R and von Sperling, M. 2018.
+Mihelcic, J.R and von Sperling, M. (2018).
 Collection and Conveyance of Excreta and Wastewater in On-Site and Off-Site Systems.
 In: J.B.
-Rose and B. Jiménez-Cisneros, (eds) Global Water Pathogen Project. http://www.waterpathogens.org (J.R.
+Rose and B. Jiménez-Cisneros (eds), Water and Sanitation for the 21st Century: Health and Microbiological Aspects of Excreta and Wastewater Management (Global Water Pathogen Project).
+(J.R.
 Mihelcic and M.E.
-Verbyla) (eds) Part 4 Management Of Risk from Excreta and Wastewater) http://www.waterpathogens.org/book/collection-and-conveyance-excreta-and-wastewater-systems Michigan State University, E. Lansing, MI, UNESCO.
+Verbyla (eds), Part 4: Management Of Risk from Excreta and Wastewater - Section: Sanitation System Technologies - Overview and Introduction), Michigan State University, E. Lansing, MI, UNESCO. https://doi.org/10.14321/waterpathogens.55

 Acknowledgements: K.R.L.
 Young, Project Design editor; Website Design: Agroknow (http://www.agroknow.com)